kati-e/adventureGame/README.md

 This little text adventure game was created purely for fun.

 How To:
-To play this game, download this repository to your computer and open up index.html file.
-It should run automatically.
+To play this game, download this repository to your computer and open up in your IDE -- you will need to use a live server plugin to assist in running this to allow for the fetch.
+I use VS Code with Live Server Extension: https://ritwickdey.github.io/vscode-live-server/

 It is unfinished but I hope to add onto it or make a more well thought out story in the future but for now enjoy my very basic first version of this text adventure game.